TheHackerWitch-Official/CTF-Writeups/picoCTF-Cookies.md

 To solve this problem, you'll have to understand what a HTTP cookie is and will need the ability to view your current cookie.

 ### Did Someone Say Cookies?
 HTTP cookies are key-value pairs that are used to identify your device as you browse a website.
-They're used to identify users.
 A cookie is unique to a user's session.

 ### How To View Your Cookie
 You have a few different options to view your current cookie.
 I chose to use [EditThisCookie](http://www.editthiscookie.com/).